linode/docs/docs/guides/networking/linode-network/multiqueue-nic/index.md

 If you start to see performance issues, such as CPU spikes related to network traffic that impact other software on your server, you can disable multi-queue NICs if desired.

-1. Log in to your Linode Compute Instance through [Lish](/docs/guides/using-the-linode-shell-lish/) or [SSH](/docs/guides/networking/ssh/connect-to-server-over-ssh/).

-1. Run the following command to disable multiple queues:
+1. Run the following command on your Linode Compute Instance to disable multiple queues:

         ethtool -L eth0 combined 1